Nigeria

 • Help young women begin using voluntary contraception as early as possible to avoid adolescent pregnancy.

-• Build capacities of facilities to identify, manage and refer cases of violence against women and girls.
+• Support facilities to identify, manage, and refer cases of violence against women and girls.

-• Contribute to a strengthened GBV referral network.
+• Contribute to a strengthened referral network for survivors of gender-based violence (GBV).

-We also work with local partners in Ebonyi and Sokoto states to explore social norms that make it harder for women and children to live healthy lives.
-In addition, we use the Integrated Technical Organizational Capacity Assessment tool to help local partners address gender-based violence, early marriage, and adolescent pregnancy.
-Finally, we use the Behaviorally-Focused Applied Political Economy Analysis to engage local leaders in changing harmful social norms.
+In addition, we use the Integrated Technical Organizational Capacity Assessment tool to help local partners address gender-based violence, early marriage, and adolescent pregnancy, and the Behaviorally-Focused Applied Political Economy Analysis to engage local leaders in changing harmful social norms.

 Learn more about our program fighting gender-based violence in Nigeria.